Avaiga/taipy-doc/docs/manuals/core/entities/scheduling-and-job-execution.md

 # Subscribe to job execution

-After each `Task^` execution, you can be notified by subscribing to a `Pipeline^` or a `Scenario^`.
+You can subscribe to a `Pipeline^` or a `Scenario^` execution to be notified when a job status changes.

-You will be notified for each scenario or pipeline by default, except if you specify one as a target.

-If you want a function named `my_function` to be called on each status change of each task execution of all scenarios, use `taipy.subscribe_scenario(my_function)`.
+If you want a function named `my_function()` to be called on each status change of each task execution of all scenarios, use `taipy.subscribe_scenario(my_function)`.
 You can use `taipy.subscribe_pipeline(my_function)` to work at the pipeline level.

-If you want your function `my_function` to be called for each task of a scenario called `my_scenario`, you should call `taipy.subscribe_scenario(my_function, my_scenario)`.
-It is similar in the context of pipelines: to be notified on a given pipeline stored in `my_pipeline`, you must call `taipy.subscribe_pipeline(my_function, my_pipeline)`.
+If you want your function `my_function()` to be called for each task of a scenario called `my_scenario`, you should call `taipy.subscribe_scenario(my_function, my_scenario)`.
+It is similar in the context of
+pipelines: to be notified on a given pipeline stored in `my_pipeline`, you must call `taipy.subscribe_pipeline(my_function, my_pipeline)`.

 You can also define a function that receives multiple parameters to be used as a subscriber.
 It is similar to the example above, you can just add your parameters as a list, for example `taipy.subscribe_scenario(my_function, ["my_param", 42], my_scenario)`.

 You can also unsubscribe to scenarios by using `taipy.unsubscribe_scenario(function)` or `tp.unsubscribe_pipeline(function)` for pipelines.
 Same as for subscription, the un-subscription can be global, or you can specify the scenario or pipeline by passing it as a parameter.

 !!!
 Example